 I “finished” ninth grade at Bear Creek High School with a report card full of Fs and Ds that would need to be made up the following year if I wanted to move on to tenth grade.
 First, though, was summer 1985 and an epic three months of nonstop partying that started with my Uncle Travis showing up on our doorstep after hitchhiking from Eugene, Oregon.
 He was two years my senior at seventeen, more of an older brother really, and relished his role as my self-appointed tormentor.
 It was the first time since sixth grade that I had been the tormentee and it was shocking in its abruptness.

 It probably wasn’t his intention, but my uncle painted a target on my back by changing the underlying nature of my developing self-image.
-I was back in the ill-fitting court jester uniform I had been trying to burn for years, though I can’t place all the blame on Travis’ shoulders.
+I was back in the ill-fitting court jester uniform I had been trying to burn for years, though I can’t place all the blame on Travis’ young shoulders.
 He had his own issues to overcome as the son of a damaged man with a bottle attached to both hands.
 He also didn’t force feed me alcohol in prodigious amounts, though I did get woken up with a bong hit and a “good morning” swirly more days than not.
 A swirly requires being shoved headfirst in a toilet and having the water swirl your hair into shape resembling nothing so much as a soft-serve ice cream cone.
 Travis could have worked at Dairy Queen given the precision of his swirls.

 As court jester, my job was to play counterpoint to the cooler kids in all their many adventures.
 That’s how Uncle Travis slotted in to our lives so easily.
 He was the cool stoner kid from Oregon who had just hitchhiked across the country at the end of his junior year in high school.
 He had attitude and affability in equal measure.
 He bought a 1967 Dodge Van with a bed built in back and walls covered with orange fur.
 I’m not sure how he afforded it, but it was an awesome way to kick off my summer.
 Travis’ new van provided dad with an excuse to teach me how to drive a “three-on-the-tree” manual at the same time he showed his little brother.
 My dad had already taught me to drive a standard 5-speed manual transmission using the small Mazda pick-up he recently purchased.